jaericho/jaericho.github.io/_posts/2019-12-13-Locking-Down-Folders-in-Windows.markdown

 tags: [File Permissions, ACL]
 ---

-I have a situation where users add files to pre-made folder structure, and smetimes they need to move the files around between the various subfolders.
+I have a situation where users add files to pre-made folder structure, and sometimes they need to move the files around between the various subfolders.

 ![Folder Structure](/assets/2019/12/folder-structure.png "Folder Structure"){: .center-image }